gencurrent/ibm-ai-engineering-course/README.md

 # Running

 ### Pyenv
-To set and switch to a new isolated envirnment use `pyenv`
+To set and switch to a new isolated environment use `pyenv`
 Installation: https://github.com/pyenv/pyenv